Fiction and Prose

 Social Consciousness

 No story is apolitical.
 The question is: what will your story mean, and to whom?
-I strive to make my work inclusive and accessible in every possible way, and when I don’t know, I do the work to find out.
+I strive to make my work accessible and thoughtful in every possible way, and when I don’t know, I do the work to find out.